 Enable Authentication on MongoDB

 By default, self hosted MongoDB doesn’t enforce user authentication by default.
-For example, when you connect to MongoDB from the command line using the mongo or command mongo mongodb://127.0.0.1:27017, you will connect with no prompt for authentication.
+For example, when you connect to MongoDB from the command line using the mongosh or command mongosh mongodb://127.0.0.1:27017, you will connect with no prompt for authentication.

 Or

-This gets you directly onto the MongoDB shell prompt.
+This gets you directly onto the default MongoDB database shell prompt.

 This basically means that, any one with access to the system, can do anything possible to MongoDB databases since there is no restriction implemented.